MWATelescope/Birli/README.md

 Note: the aoflagged options are only available when the aoflagger feature is enabled.

+Operations are performed in the order described by the following sections.

 ### Cable Delay Corrections

 Cable delay correction involves adjusting visibility phases to correct for the differences in electrical length of the cable between each tile and it's receiver.